 More than 28 million people went through this system between 1918 and 1987; around 12 million of these individuals for political reasons.

-Generation Gulag, a series of 12 short films made by the independent media outlet Coda Story and broadcast on Current Time, seeks to shares the stories of these victims of the GULAG (Chief Directorate of Corrective Labor Camps and Colonies) and those of their loved ones.
+Generation Gulag, a series of 12 short films made by the independent media outlet Coda Story and broadcast on Current Time, shares the stories of these victims of the GULAG (Chief Directorate of Corrective Labor Camps and Colonies) and those of their loved ones.

 The subtitled series, available on Current Time.Doc’s YouTube channel, begins with the story of celebrated Russian ballet dancer and choreographer Azari Plisetsky, the younger brother of the late prima ballerina Maya Plisetskaya.
 With his mother, Plisetsky lived in the gulag as a young child.